 To those who have not practiced or heard of the Baptiste style before, it is practiced in a heated room (around 90 degrees) and goes through a variety of poses to create flow, breath, and a release of resistance.
 Emily fell in love with the upbeat and inspiring use of music in her yoga practice and is excited to share her passion with all.
 She has a gentle and friendly way of being, but loves to offer a class that makes you sweat and move, so make sure to bring a towel and water!
 All are welcome, however it is encouraged that beginners to yoga understand that this is not a beginners class.

-This class is 45 minutes of yin and 45 minutes of vinyasa and designed to leave you feeling amazing!
+The class is a little bit of yin and little bit of vinyasa and designed to leave you feeling amazing!
 The first half will begin with Yin postures designed to open up your joints and ligaments, creating greater ranges of motion, along with cultivating stillness to open the mind.
 As we transition slowly out of the Yin practice we will move into the Vinyasa practice to develop strength and a deeper awareness of our bodies while keeping the stillness of the mind.
 Offered on Wednesday at 6:00 pm

 This class is a blend of yoga and pilates with a focus on core.
 Each class is designed to strengthen and tone the body as well as elongate the muscles and increase flexibility.
 The breath is used to help you be efficient in your movement and reap the benefits this blended class has to offer.
 This class is taught from a yogic perspective, allowing for mindfulness and awareness with in ourselves.